Categories

 Is Facebook Your Newspaper?

 My parents—who are in their 80s—religiously watch the 6:00 network news.
 I cannot imagine myself doing this.
 It seems an anachronism.
-I do read the New York Times online.
+I do read The New York Times online.
 Once upon a time I had it delivered to my door.
 How quaint.

-So is Facebook an alternative to the New York Times?
+So is Facebook an alternative to The New York Times?
 Hardly, but depending on who you have selected to supply your news feed with content, it can be pretty damn good for news.

 Having lived for many years in Japan, I still have many connections there.
 When last year’s disaster (earthquake, tsunami, then nuclear disaster) hit Japan I wanted good information about what was happening, and conventional news media—especially tv—was not able to deliver.